-APPLICATION PROCEDURES: *Please note, position has not opened yet, but resumes and cover letters may be sent in advance to email@example.com to be notified when the position is open for applications.
-Position will open soon and may close before October 20, 2017.
+APPLICATION PROCEDURES: *Please note, position has not opened yet, but resumes and cover letters may be sent in advance to firstname.lastname@example.org to be notified when the position is open for applications.
+Position will be open until filled.
 Email promptly to find out about position status.
 Once the position opens, you may go to the following website to apply: https://www.mspb.ms.gov/.
 Required Document(s): Applicant must provide employing agency evidence of completion of education requirements and a valid copy of his/her transcript to verify course work, when applicable.
 The Mississippi Department of Wildlife, Fisheries, & Parks is an equal opportunity employer and provider of programs and services.
 If anyone believes they have been subjected to discrimination on the basis of political affiliation, race, color, national origin, marital status, sex, religion, creed, age, or disability, they may file a complaint alleging discrimination with either the Mississippi Department of Wildlife, Fisheries, & Parks, P.O.
 Box 451, Jackson, MS 39205-0451, or the U.S. Equal Employment Opportunity Commission, 1801 L. Street, N.W.
 Washington, D.C.
 20507.

 A Master's Degree from an accredited four-year college or university in wildlife/fisheries, ecology/biology or in wildlife/fisheries conservation/management or a field of study defined by the Department of Wildlife, Fisheries, & Parks; and One (1) year of work experience directly related to the above-described duties.